MaxDronCode/VolksWagen_Grand_California/README.md

 In the end, you will obtain the result of the function based on the inputs you provided to the application.

 <img src="images/execution.png" alt="CodeImage3" width="600"/>

+---
+## Thank You for Exploring!

+I hope you enjoyed exploring this project as much as I did creating it.
+Throughout this journey, I've become more acquainted with the GitHub environment and mastered various Git commands.
+I've refined my understanding of modular programming concepts and embraced Kdoc, a widely recognized industry standard for code documentation.

+Looking forward to our paths crossing again in future, in more intricate projects.

+Happy coding!
+---